 Product/Agentic Sandboxing

-Modern phishing attacks route through 2–5 legitimate-looking redirects before revealing the payload.
+Modern phishing attacks route through two to five legitimate-looking redirects before revealing the payload.
 URL reputation checkers never see the real threat.
-Cambrient's AI agents crawl every hop, render every page, and reason about what they find — the way a human analyst would, but in milliseconds.
+Cambrient's AI agents crawl every hop, render every page, and reason about what they find, the way a human analyst would but in milliseconds.

 Crawling